Kakua language: Phonology

 Nasalization in Kakwa is a prosodic property of the morpheme that affects all segments within each morpheme except voiceless stops and glottalized palatal glide in initial position.
 Each morpheme is either completely nasal or completely oral.

-Kakwa is a tonal language and displays three contrastive phonological tones: Rising (LH), falling] (HL), and low (L).
+Kakwa is tonal and displays three contrastive phonological tones: rising (LH), falling, (HL), and low (L).

 Grammar

 The language uses both subject-object-verb and object-verb-subject word order.

 Bilingualism and literacy

 Reports gathered by SIL in 1982 stated that many speakers are monolingual, particularly children.
 Another promising aspect is that even though literacy is low by international standards, it is higher in the aboriginal language, at around 10%, compared to 5% in Spanish, the opposite situation of most indigenous languages of the Americas.
 Cacua uses a Latin alphabet.